-DUAL ENROLLMENT (DE) MATH 1610 is a blended course that provides high school students the opportunity to earn college credit for College Algebra while still in high school.
+DUAL ENROLLMENT (DE) MATH 1620 is a blended course that provides high school students the opportunity to earn college credit for Plane Trigonometry while still in high school.
 The course content is primarily delivered online through MathXL and/or Canvas.
 The Southeastern instructors of record develop course content and provide online instructional materials such as videos and step-by-step learning aids, ungraded instructional assignments, and ungraded exam study guides to help prepare students to complete the graded assignments and the exams, which are also provided by the Southeastern instructors of record.
 The high school teachers act as facilitators; they assist with student registration and enrollment, proctor exams, provide supplemental instruction, and serve as a daily learning resource for students as they assimilate course content.
 The Southeastern instructors of record are assigned to specific schools, and will visit the classes periodically.
 The students' final course grades are assigned by the instructors of record.

-PREREQUISITE: Eligibility for Southeastern Mathematics Dual Enrollment courses, as outlined in the Southeastern Dual Enrollment Eligibility Guidelines.
+PREREQUISITE: Credit in MATH 1610, and eligibility for Southeastern Mathematics Dual Enrollment courses, as outlined in the Southeastern Dual Enrollment Eligibility Guidelines.